wmhilton/solidmecha.com/content/game/SquareSpin.md

 gamefile = "SquareSpin"
 +++

 Spin the squares!
 Touching a gray block will pick it up.
 Move with WASD or Arrows Keys.
 Rotate Counterclockwise with Q or Z, or clockwise with E or X. Click on a solid block to change the point of rotation or cycle through them with shift or tab.
+Restart with R.